usesummit/models/README.md

 #!/usesummit/sel/0.1a

 # Define some events with SEL expressions after the :
-"Event Title A": =1
-"Event Title B": * 3
-"Event Title C": =Pool(0)
+"a": = 2
+"b": * 5
+"c": =Response("total")

 # Draw the flow using ->
-"Event Title A" -> "Event Title B" -> "Event Title C"

-# Create a metric.
-% "Ratio Metric": event_title_a / event_title_b
+"a" -> "b" -> "c"

 ```

-When uploaded to Summit, this will be turned into an application that produces and displays the values 1, 3, and 0.333...
+When uploaded to Summit, this will be turned into an model with an API that calculates the value `10` and returns a response object containing a `data` attribute: `"total": 10`.

 ## Limitations
 Some features of the language are not yet supported in `.sel` notation.
 Namely: